-Because the TM technique works through a general stress-reduction mechanism and increases resilience generally, 134 it can serve as a prophylactic against the full range of stressors and positively impact the range of stress-related conditions.
-Trauma-focused therapies are effective at reducing the stress associated with the focal trauma but don't have the broader impact that TM practice has on, for example, general anxiety 133 and preventing heart disease.
-56 Because veterans often suffer from multiple ailments, learning TM can have a positive impact on areas other than PTSD.
+Because TM works through a general stress-reduction mechanism and increases resilience generally,134 it can serve as a prophylactic against the full range of stressors and positively impact the range of stress-related conditions.
+Trauma-focused therapies are effective at reducing the stress associated with the focal trauma but don't have the broader impact that TM has on, for example, general anxiety133 and preventing heart disease.56 Because veterans often suffer from multiple ailments, learning TM can have a positive impact on areas other than PTSD.
 (See Appendix 3: Selected Research on the Transcendental Meditation Program.)